Fig.1, Tannoy crossover for HDP 385a, PCB D35885, right side, untouched, very good condition |

 One of the speaker do not work well, strange sound, low bass, sometime the sound go down.
 First one I suggest to invert the 2 xover, quite easy to do.
 The problem pass to other speaker, OK we find the problem source.

-Fig.2, Tannoy crossover for HDP 385a, left side, fault, see the burn and white ceramic resistor not original on the
+Fig.2, Tannoy crossover for HDP 385a, left side, fault, see the burn and white ceramic resistor not original on the upper right, see the WB.3112a on the left, the round WC.3342 below and the WC.3380 on the right |

 False, mistaken, fake, invented, and often malicious schematics